 Worried about hurting people’s feelings when creating your small wedding guest list?
 Don’t.
 For starters, when you have a large wedding, there are some guests who feel obligated to RSVP “yes” even if they don’t want to (for whatever reason).
 Secondly, being a guest at a wedding is expensive!
-There’s the cost of a wedding gift, an outfit for the day, travel expenses be it driving or flying, possibly a hotel stay or childcare… Full disclosure, the cost of being a guest is the reason I RSVP “no” 3 out of 4 weddings.
+There’s the cost of a wedding gift, an outfit for the day, travel expenses and possibly a hotel stay or childcare… Full disclosure, the cost of being a guest is the reason I, personally, RSVP “no” 3 out of 4 weddings.

 Lastly, if you’re getting push back about keeping your wedding guest list small, just know that those issues are completely on the complainer, not you.
 No one is owed an invitation to your wedding and the people that make you feel that way are being selfish and trying to push a boundary with you.
 It’s okay to say “no” to all of that.

 How to make a small wedding guest list

 Immediately when people start thinking of creating their small wedding guest list, anxiety can set in.
 If they come from a big family it can be stressful to consider how some family members will push back against the idea that their entire extended family isn’t invited.
 So, here are some good rules of thumb to follow when choosing who makes the cut for an invitation.

 - Always start with immediate family.
 These people are your parents, grandparents, siblings and children.

 - Move on to immediate family members’ families.
 These are people like step parents, siblings-in-law, nieces and nephews, or other long-term partners of parents and siblings.